ldijkman/randomnerd_esp32_wifi_manager/README.md

 just install http://apple.com/itunes that makes mDNS http://?*URL*?.local to work for you

-Bonjour for WinDOS might be eassier https://support.apple.com/kb/DL999?locale=nl_NL
+Bonjour for WinDOS might be eassier https://support.apple.com/kb/DL999?locale=nl_NL worked on windos 7 for me, above did not work